wesleywiser/cargo-config/README.md

 # Description

-`cargo-config` allows you get to read information from a project's `Cargo.toml` file.
+`cargo-config` allows you get to read information from a project's `Cargo.toml` file on the command line.
 Similar in spirit to `git config`

 # Usage